gcruzgar/trdiff/README.md

 It is interesting to note that if outliers are not removed from the combined dataset, the regression becomes quite accurate in the range 0-2500 words per day, however, it also produces significant outliers that throw the entire model off.
 Could be interesting to only use the model in this range and figure out what produces said outliers (several orders of magnitude wrong).

+## Translation Edit Rate
+"Translation Edit Rate (TER) measures the amount of editing that a human would have to perform to change a sytem output so it exactly matches a reference translation" See "A Study of Translation Edit Rate with Targeted Human Annotation", M. Snover et al. 2006, for more details.

+Computing the TER on a machine translation gives a score based on the minimum number of edits needed to correct the tranlation.
+This is related to difficulty of translation for a machine, which could hypothetically be correlated to difficulty for human translation.
+Therefore, TER could be a further source to determine text difficulty.

+Note that in order to compute TER, both a machine translation and a human reference are required.

+It could be interesting to relate TER score with the Biber dimensions of the original text, to determine if any of these factors makes machine translation harder.

 ## Semi-Supervised Regression
 Due to the limit in labeled data (currently have access to ~300 documents) and the easier access to unlabeled data, semi-supervised regression is a good candidate for improved regression models.

 The general idea is to use labeled data to predict unlabeled data, accept the results above a confidence threshold, using these new labels to predict the remaining unlabeled data and so on and so forth.
 For example, the labeled UNOG dataset could be combined with the larger unlabeled UN corpus to predict the words translated per day, ultimately linked with text difficulty.
+Could also predict the translation edit rate.